-TopSchool has begun rolling out a set of Web services that allows its customers to extend the functionality of the company's student lifecycle management applications.
+TopSchool has begun rolling out version 3.0 of its student lifecycle management suite, TopSchool SLM.

 In the push to improve student performance, two universities institute comprehensive, data-driven systems to assess their departments.